zyv/openwrt-reconnect/README.md

 OpenWRT CGI Reconnecter
 ===

-This is a simple CGI script for [OpenWRT](http://openwrt.org/) Backfire (Kamikaze should work too, but I have not tested this) to allow reconnecting to the Internet without any authentication.
+This is a simple CGI script for [OpenWRT](http://openwrt.org/) Attitude Adjustment to allow reconnecting to the Internet /router reboot from LAN without any authentication.

 HOWTO Install
 ---